clarkt3/learn-python/python-basics-2/README.md

         print(a)    # h will be the only character left and will print after 2
 ```
-## Day 31 of 100 | Mon, Aug 20, 2024 (started Prompt Engineering Course and focused was moved there)
+## Day 31 of 100 | Tue, Aug 20, 2024 (started Prompt Engineering Course and focused was moved there)

 #### Scope